 General Gordon concluded that the rocky outcrop he thought looked like a skull was high likely to have been the Biblical place known as Golgotha.
 This is why another name for this general location is Gordon's Tomb.
 Many believe (including a majority of Protestants) this location, and not the Church of the Holy Sepulcher (which is the traditional place thought to be where the burial occurred), is the place where the body of Jesus was buried.

-The Garden tomb, shown above, consists of at least a couple of chambers.
+The Garden tomb consists of at least two chambers.
 To the right of the first chamber a second chamber can be seen.
 Benches made of stone line the walls of chamber number two, except in the places where the walls join and running along the first chamber's back wall.
 The benches, though heavily damaged throughout the years, can still be seen.

 The groove edge outside the burial location, in the above image, is cut diagonally.
 As was prophesied in Isaiah (Isaiah 53:8 - 9) Jesus was buried in the tomb of a rich man even though many believed he was a criminal deserving of the death penalty (Matthew 27:57 - 60).